chris-av/edify-demo-nextjs/README.md

 ```

-A proper *backend*, however, is defined within the `pages/api` however.
+A proper *backend*, however, is defined within the `pages/api`.
 The code within this folder is equivalent to what might be written in a traditional backend framework, like `Express`.
 The default export take request and response arguments, and backend logic is implemented there, where a status and response is returned.